Terascale-All-sensing-Research-Studio/HOHDataset/README.md

-Please check out our paper (https://arxiv.org/abs/2310.00723) and project page (https://hohdataset.github.io) for more information and access to the dataset variants.
+Please check out our paper (https://arxiv.org/abs/2310.00723) and project page (https://hohdataset.github.io) for more information and access to the dataset variants mentioned below.

-# HOH Dataset Variants Available

 # HOH Keyframe Dataset
 This is a version of HOH that includes data for the O, G, T, and R keyframes as defined in the HOH paper.
 Data included: